Connor-McCartney/Connor-McCartney.github.io/_pages/misc/assembly.md

 # what is lea doing?

-I think of it as syntactic sugar for indexing an array.
+I think of it as syntactic sugar for indexing bytes.

 instead of